sgaurav14/my-blogs/clqxyosr6000509ky159lgu75.md

     * Now we have to do two things, The first is 'Subnet associations' where we associate the subnets that we want to make public and connect to the internet.

-        The second is 'Routes', where we need to add the route of our internet gateway to all the network.
+        The second is 'Routes', where we need to add the route of our internet gateway to the internet.

     * Let's do this.
 First click on 'Subet associations' in the selected route table.